moniquecardoso25/Google-Cloud-Digital-Leader/Practice Exam 3/README.md

 You can filter findings by detector name and finding type using the Security Command Center Vulnerabilities tab in the Google Cloud console

+### 05 - You are currently managing workloads running on Windows Server for which your company owns the licenses.
+Your workloads are only needed during working hours, which allows you to shut down the instances during the weekend.
+Your Windows Server licenses are up for renewal in a month, and you want to optimize your license cost.
+What should you do?

+ `Migrate the workloads to Compute Engine with a pay-as-you-go (PAYG) model.`

+Explanation:
+License cost will be reduced / eliminated if you go with "D" option.
+You don't need BYOL as the license is going to expire soon anyway.
+If license were for another year or so, then BYOL would have been the choice.